carnival-data/carnival-demo-biomedical/README.md

 docker-compose -f docker-compose-test.yml up
 ```
 This will run the unit tests.
 The test results will be printed in the docker log.
 An exit code of 0 will be returned if the tests pass, otherwise a non-zero code will be returned.

+## Viewing source data in Postgres

+Once docker has been started using `docker-compose up`, the database can be browsed using database GUI tool like DBeaver with the credentials:
+* Host: localhost
+* Database: EHR
+* Username: postgres
+* Password: postgres